strange-type/DanielFridgren/src/content/blog/the-fallacy-of-scalability.md

 draft: false
 tags: ["scalability", "systems-thinking", "resilience"]
 author: "Daniel Fridgren"
-heroImage: "/images/blog-images/vidit-goswami-HzfpmHo52ec-unsplash.jpg"
+heroImage: "/images/blog-images/priyank-gajera-zUYLqaCqpmw-unsplash.jpg"
-heroImageCaption: "Photo by Vidit Goswami on Unsplash"
+heroImageCaption: "Photo by Priyank Gajera on Unsplash"
 ---

 I’ve got three children.
 In one sense they are the core of my investment portfolio.
 I invest a lot of time, attention, money and care in them.